poweradmin/poweradmin/config/README.md

 ## Configuration Files

-- `settings.sample.php`: Sample configuration file with all available settings and their default values
+- `settings.defaults.php`: Sample configuration file with all available settings and their default values
 - `settings.php`: Your actual configuration (copy from sample and modify)

 ## How to Configure Poweradmin

 1. Copy the sample configuration file:
    ```
-   cp settings.sample.php settings.php
+   cp settings.defaults.php settings.php
    ```

 2. Edit `settings.php` to match your environment: